 Coursework, tutorials and seminars are used to monitor your progress and to assess the level of competence in a subject.

 Please be aware that some units may be assessed solely by one exam at the end of the semester.
 Regular homework and small pieces of assessed work are not common in the UK.

 You are awarded credit points for successfully completing a unit.
 You will normally need to pass all forms of assessment in order to gain credits for a unit.
 Find out more about the credit point system at Bristol.

 Independent learning is a key part of academic life at Bristol.
 It will challenge your motivation and dedication, while developing your organisational and time management skills.

-Being an independent learner means being an active learner, taking responsibility for your workload, commitments and deadlines, and when mastered it will be the key to success in your studies.
+Being an independent learner means being active in your learning and taking responsibility for your workload, commitments and deadlines, and when mastered it will be the key to success in your studies.
 Here are some tips for mastering independent learning.